Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 Northeast under the Pas de la Cabre saddle

 The Pas de la Cabre saddle marks the end of our ramp and the transition to the ridge.
 You just get up here over flat rock.
-At the top we keep to the left to thread the ridge path.
+At the top we keep to the left to take the ridge path.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.